Dorgengoa/WaniKanify-2.0/README.md

 ## About

-Wanikanify 2.0 is a Google Chrome Extension for studying Japanese.
+Wanikanify 2.0 is a Google Chrome and Firefox Extension for studying Japanese.

 This extension takes the vocabulary you've studied on Wanikani, finds the english word on a webpage and substitutes the kanji character.
 As you learn more kanji, your webpages begin to fill up with kanji!
 Wanikanify can find words anywhere on a webpage and replace it for kanji characters.
 It is a great utility for practicing and recalling vocabulary you may have forgotten.